 Social science research can address the “big issues” of societies, including to defuse nationalist polemics.
-Helvetas promotes the standing of the social sciences in the post-conflict and post-authoritarian countries of Serbia and Albania and opens channels to political decision-makers, media and civil society.
+Helvetas promoted the standing of the social sciences in the post-conflict and post-authoritarian countries of Serbia and Albania and opened channels to political decision-makers, media and civil society.

 Social sciences play a vital role in the analysis of societies.
 They are the way in which society finds out about itself and helps to understand, explain, analyze and ameliorate its fundamental social problems.